 When combining columns of specific stories, considerations to column dimensions and original height were made.
 The subgrade portion of the building is 20'.
-The ground floor is 18' in height, floors 2-5 are each 16' in height and both penthouse levels are 20'.
+Floors 1-5 are each 16' in height and both penthouse levels are 20'.
 Whenever possible the subgrade and first two floor columns were combined for a total column height of approximately 54'.
 The following three building floors were combined for a total height of 48'.
-Lastly, the penthouse columns were combined for a total column height of 40'.
+Lastly, the penthouse columns were combined for a total height of 48'.